Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Please note that this section reports on claims that have NOT yet been substantiated through scientific studies.
+Please note that this section reports on claims that have not yet been substantiated through studies.

-There is no current recommended dietary allowance (RDA) for shark cartilage.
-Shark cartilage is available in capsules and powder form.
-With shark cartilage, it is important to ensure a reliable processing method of the product from a reputable manufacturer.
-The normal suggested daily intake of shark cartilage is about 60 grams.
-However, a patient following this recommendation would need to take 80 capsules per day.
+Shark cartilage comes in oral capsule and powder forms.
+It’s important to buy it from a high quality manufacturer.
+The suggested daily intake of shark cartilage is about 60 grams.
+But this equals 80 capsules per day.

-Copyright © 2015 Baylor Health Care System All Rights Reserved. |
+Copyright © 2017 Baylor Scott & White Health.
+All Rights Reserved. |

-3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR
+3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR